-Recognizing the need for wildlife education in order to get public support as well as additional funding for these nonprofits that are struggling so much financially, I created Advance Wildlife Education (AWE) in order to create a bridge between the community and the biologists, to educate through creative and beautiful clothing attire and jewelry.
-I always thought it was luck that brought me to Hawaii, but now I realize I was destined to come here for this purpose—to create AWE, and to educate, bring awareness and help other organizations protect these endangered species that are drastically declining with every passing day.
+I realized that people want to help but they cannot protect what they do not know exists.
+Recognizing this need for wildlife education in order to get public support, as well as additional funding for these nonprofits that are struggling so much financially, I created Advance Wildlife Education.
+I combined my passions for wildlife and art in order to form a bridge between the community and the biologists, to educate through creative and beautiful educational coloring books, attire, artwork, and jewelry.